 The FWOP condition was modeled for three sea level rise (SLR) scenarios.
 ER 1110-2-8162 provides both a methodology and a procedure for determining a range of sea level rise estimates based on the local historic sea level rise rate, the construction (base) year of the project, and the design life of the project.
 The Beach-fx results presented above refer to the baseline scenario, which is based on the historic erosion rate.
 The results associated with the other two SLR scenarios are presented here.
-The three level rise scenarios are graphically shown in Figure 2-9 of the Main Report.

 Table 3-3 and Figure 3-4 provide an overall summary of FWOP average present value damage and armor costs in each SLR scenario based on the Iteration.csv model output files.
 Combined structure and content damages increase by 22% from the base to intermediate scenarios, and 51% from the base to high scenarios.
 Armor costs increase by 57% from the base to intermediate scenarios, and 149% from the base to high scenarios.
 The total damage and armor costs increase by 31% from the base to intermediate scenarios, and 75% from the base to high scenarios.
 Erosion is the primary damage driver, accounting for about 99% of the FWOP damage and armor costs in the intermediate and high SLR scenarios.
-Figure 3-5 shows the distribution of average present value FWOP damages and armor costs by model reach and Figure 3-6 shows the distribution of average non present value FWOP damages.csv and ArmorStatus.csv model output files.
+Figure 3-5 shows the distribution of average present value FWOP damages and armor costs by model reach and Figure 3-6 shows the distribution of average non present value FWOP damages and armor costs over time respectively for the three SLR scenarios based on the ReachYearlyDamages.csv and ArmorStatus.csv model output files.